wemixarchive/go-wemix/README.md

 Copy the newly created `genesis.json` to other nodes's data directories.

-Now start gmet
+Now start gmet.

     bin/gmet.sh start

-Now it's time to initialize governance contracts.
+It's time to initialize governance contracts.
 Here we'll do a simple one-stop setup.
-Note that this is just for test, the real governance setup is a multi step process involving several proposals and votes.
+Note that this is just for test.
+The real governance setup is a multi step process involving several proposals and votes.
 We'll prepare detailed governance setup documents later.
-Fow now, just do the following.
+Fow now, just do the following is enough.

     bin/gmet.sh init-gov meta config.json <account-file>

-Now start the console, and check if governance contract is setup or not.
+Now start the console, and check if governance contracts are set up or not.

     bin/gmet.sh console
     > admin.metadiumInfo

-If this shows nodes as configured in config.json, it's now time to initialize etcd.
+If this shows nodes as configured in config.json, it's time to initialize etcd.

     > admin.etcdInit()